Good day to all Amasty blog readers!

 The bigger your shop is, the more important the issue of 404 page appears to be.

-For e-commerce sites, 404 page plays a huge role: it should hook the visitor not to let him go away from the wrong page.
+For e-commerce sites, 404 page plays a huge role: it should hook different customer groups not to let them go away from the wrong page.
 Thus, there are many options you could use for your 404 page:

 - search box;